sarithekanayake/observability_stack/README.md

 Use `admin` and `test123` as the credentials to log into Grafana Frontend.

 **To view dashboard**,
-Menu -> Dashboards -> Browse -> Select Node Export Full
+Menu -> Dashboards -> Browse -> Select "Node Exporter Full"

+We are using [Grafana Dashboards](https://github.com/rfrail3/grafana-dashboards) as the dashboard template